-motivated by Adeimantus' challenge.
+well-being.
+This is the truly transformative power of living justly for Plato, which I have claimed is motivated by Adeimantus' challenge.
 It is also the only genuine expression of one's solidarity with others that deserves the name.49

 Finally, let us observe how the concerns Adeimantus raises in the Republic lead naturally to the epistemological and metaphysical questions that occupy Plato in Books 5-7 of the text.
 On the one hand, Adeimantus' challenge indicates the tentativeness of our cognitive grasp of the world: the human psyche is not an impenetrable fortress and we are vulnerable to outside influences.
 Even if we have the right convictions, we may still be subject to conventional narratives and forms of temptation that shape our perceptions in ways that pull us in different directions.
-All of these issues connect directly with Plato's inquiry into the nature of the philosophical soul type and its pursuit of knowledge in the middle books of the Republic, along with his interest in forms of unreflective and prereflective cognition in the analogy of the divided line in Book 6 and the cave allegory in Book 7.
+All of these issues connect directly with Plato's inquiry into the nature of the philosophical soul type and its pursuit of knowledge in the middle books of the Republic, along with his interest in types of unreflective and prereflective cognition in the analogy of the divided line in Book 6 and the cave allegory in Book 7.